 Listen to this post with Alexa!

-Spring time in Austin is a wonderful time of year.
-The weather is warming up, but you don’t have the sweltering heat of summer just yet.
-Wildflowers are blooming, and birds are chirping.
+Spring and summer in Austin can be a wonderful time of year.
+The weather has warmed up and the wildflowers are blooming.
 So what better way to enjoy this splendid time of year than to take your special someone or your family on an Austin picnic?

 You can find grassy lawns and shaded picnic tables all around Austin, but here are some of the Austin picnic spots we think are extra special.

 One of Austin’s most famous tourist spots, Zilker Metropolitan Park hosts countless events that draw locals and visitors alike.
 When Zilker Park isn’t crowded with festival goers, Austinites relax and play all over its 351 acres.
 You can spread a blanket on the great lawn or near the Ann and Roy Butler Hike and Bike Trail.
 If you want to sit at a picnic table for your al fresco dining, the Pecan Grove and Rock Garden areas have rows and rows of picnic tables waiting for you to set down your basket.

 There’s no better way to take in the beauty of Austin than from atop Mount Bonnell.
 From the highest point in Austin you can see for miles as the Texas Hill Country rises higher and higher at the western horizon.
 You can also admire the Pennybacker Bridge as it spans the Colorado River.
 And you can do all this while enjoying a picnic.
 Trek up the steps to the peak, and set out your food for an authentically Austin picnic.